FAQ & Packing List

 Important Items to Note:

 - Girls, please do not wear shorts above the knee or tank tops on this trip.
 It is going to be warm, but we want to be sure to be respectful of everyone that we meet - so pants, long shorts, or skirts are the best option!
+We have found that it is best to bring two long skirts for two of the places we will visit.
 Don't worry, we will make sure that you all stay cool so it won't be too hot in longer clothing!

 - To exchange US Dollars in Uganda we recommend bringing new $100 dollar bills!
 These bills are harder to counterfeit, so they are much more easily accepted across Uganda.